ellanyzalova/ellanyzalova/README.md

-- 👋 Hi, I’m @ellanyzalova and I am currently a Freshman at University of Wisconsin-Madison pursuing a Bachelor's in Computer Science
+- 👋 Hi, I’m @ellanyzalova and I am currently a Sophomore at University of Wisconsin-Madison pursuing a Bachelor's in Computer Science
 -
 - 📫 How to reach me ... ellanyzalova@gmail.com or ezalova@wisc.edu